CloudGlance - Document Intelligence Platform

 I shaped the structural foundation that would drive the entire platform:

-• Files with clear global and project-level scopes
+• File Manager with clear global and project-level scopes

 • Tasks and Task Runs as repeatable workflows